The Summer Camp Mistake I Made and How to Avoid It

 Using this summer camp strategy sets my sons up for a really fun (and exceptionally busy) summer and I don’t have the stress of signing up for camps haphazardly or late and having to find last minute options.

-If you live in the Tampa Bay area, feel free to contact me and I can send you my forms and camp research resources.
+If you live in the Tampa Bay area, feel free to contact us at 727.304.4664 and we can send you our forms and camp research resources.